What is Business Etiquette ?

 Stand When Being Introduced

-In the event that you are unable to stand up because you have been caught completely off guard, make an attempt to at least lean forward during the introduction or while shaking hands with the person.
+If you cannot stand up because you have been caught completely off guard, attempt to at least lean forward during the introduction or while shaking hands with the person.

 Have Gratitude But Don’t Sound Needy and Desperate